-Tennessee’s annual per capita healthcare spending has grown from $3,260 in 2000 to $6,169 in 2015.
-Despite this growth in spending, Tennessee’s Health System Ranking is among the worst in the country, based on high uninsurance rates, high costs relative to household income and not getting needed care because of cost.
-Further, many measures of healthcare cost and quality from 2015 worsened for Tennessee compared to 2014, including avoidable hospital use and costs.
+Tennessee’s Health System Ranking is among the worst in the country, based on high uninsurance rates, high costs relative to household income and not getting needed care because of cost.
+Further, many measures of healthcare cost and quality from 2019 worsened for Tennessee compared to 2020, including avoidable hospital use and costs.

 The state’s Health Care Innovation Initiative was launched in February of 2014 to promote payment reform to move from fee-for-service and towards paying for value.
 This work led to Tennessee’s State Innovation Model (SIM) grant—awarded in December of 2014—which focuses on engaging the majority of primary care providers in a multi-payers patient-centered medical home program.
 Additionally, Knoxville Area Transit was awarded $200,000 as part of the Rides to Wellness Demonstration to expand its call center as a single point of entry for older adults and people with disabilities to access transit to healthcare facilities in the region, according to the Federal Transit Administration.